SudoDotDog/Brontosaurus/docs/document/global-configuration.md

 ## Configurations

-Most application styling configuration can also be set through a global preference setting.
+Most application configuration can be set through a global preference setting.
 They are:

 ```ts
 type RegisterInfo = {